ruusey/jrealm/README.md

 `com.jrealm.game.realm.RealmManagerServer, com.jrealm.game.realm.RealmManagerClient, com.jrealm.net.server.ServerGameLogic, com.jrealm.net.server.ClientGameLogic`

 **JRealm** packet handlers exist on both the server and client realm managers to hook callbacks into recieved packets.
 In general packet callbacks are registered during the `registerPacketCallbacks()` routine of `RealmManagerClient` and `RealmManagerServer`.
-Packet callbacks methods will typically be a static `BiConsumer<RealmManager, Packet>` that is passed the target packet and Realm Manager on receiving the packet, although any method matching this signature can be used as a packet callback.
+Packet callbacks methods will typically be a static method with signature `BiConsumer<RealmManager, Packet>` that is passed the target packet and Realm Manager on receiving the packet, although any method matching this signature can be used as a packet callback.

-**Example**:
+**As of JRealm 0.3.5**, developers can now make use of the @PacketHandler(Class<? extends Packet> packetClass) to mark a method as a packet handler in server code.
+Generally
+The @PacketHandler annotation sacrifices performance for convenience as the reflection mechanism used to trigger such callbacks is computationally expensive.

+**Example (Register by mapping)**:
 ```java
 // RealmManagerServer.java
 private void registerPacketCallbacks() {